ralese/docs/source/Supplier/public_rfq_status.rst

 You still can offer a quotation revision if the RFQ still open.

-- Click 'Offer Revision' button from your submitted quotation list
+- Click 'Revise' button from your submitted quotation list

  .. image:: ../img_src/offer-ss.png
     :width: 700px